jonnew/cyclops/MANUAL.md

 following paper (for which the Cyclops was developed) in published work that makes use of the device.

 > J.P.
-Newman, M.-f.
-Fong, D.C.
-Millard, C.J.
-Whitmire, G.B.
-Stanley, S.M.
-> Potter.
-S.M.
-Potter.
-Optogenetic feedback control of neural activity. _eLife_
+Newman, et. al. Optogenetic feedback control of neural activity. _eLife_
 > (4:e07192) 2015. doi: 10.7554/eLife.07192
 > [[link]](http://elifesciences.org/content/4/e07192v1)